Lists

 To make the lists public/searchable in Aspen, users will need to check the access toggles in each list they want to make public and/or searchable (and have Aspen User Lists permissions).

-Even if the list is public in Koha (or other ILS), the list loads by default as private in Aspen.
+Even if the list is public in Koha or Polaris, the list loads by default as private in Aspen.

 Two things here to check once the lists load: